docarray/docarray/docs/get-started/install.md

 ## On Apple Silicon

-If you own a MacOS device with an Apple Silicon M1/M2 chip, you can run DocArray **natively** on it (instead of running under Rosetta) and enjoy much better performance.
-This section summarizes how to install DocArray on Apple Silicon device.
+If you own a MacOS device with an Apple silicon M1/M2 chip, you can run DocArray **natively** on it (instead of running under Rosetta) and enjoy much better performance.
+This section summarizes how to install DocArray on Apple Silicon devices.

 ### Check terminal and device